jenningsb2/copy-as-html/README.md

- ### **This plugin is no longer being supported/updated.
-I no longer am using Obisidian.
-If someone would like to take over this repo, please reach out.**

 ## Copy as HTML Obsidian Plugin

 This simple plugin converts the selected markdown to HTML using showdown and copies it to the clipboard.